mike-north/professional-ts/notes/09-tests-for-types.md

 ## Solutions to this problem

 TL;DR: TypeScript professionals need to know BOTH.
-You won’t get away from dtslint yet because it’s still used for everything in DT, and it’s still the easiest way to guard against compatibility regressions.
+You won’t get away from dtslint yet because it’s still used for everything in DefinitelyTyped, and it’s still the easiest way to guard against compatibility regressions.

 ### [`dtslint`](https://github.com/microsoft/dtslint)